Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     You can follow the chapter :ref:`deploying a smart contract<piggy-bank-deploying>` in the piggy bank tutorial.

-.. dropdown::  Is there a max smart contract size limit when deploying a contract on-chain?
+.. dropdown::  Is there a smart contract size limit when deploying a contract on-chain?

     Yes.
-The max smart contract size limit is xyz KB (TODO: ask what is the current limit) on Concordium.
+The module (`.wasm` file) size limit is 64kB for V0 contracts and 512kB for V1 contracts.
     Concordium chose a much higher limit compared to the Ethereum chain.
-    This enables smart contract developers to develop smart contracts without splitting them into many smaller pieces which is a common annoyance when developing on Ethereum.
+    Smart contract developers can deploy large-scale protocols on Concordium without splitting them into small smart contract pieces which is a common annoyance encountered on Ethereum.

 .. dropdown::  What is the `owner` of a smart contract instance on Concordium?